NiklasUllmann/NiklasUllmann/README.md

 ### :fire: FIRE Technology (2020 - today):

-- A free and public API to inform the German citizens about a high risk of forest fires.
+- A free and public API to inform the German citizens about a high risk of forest fires and preventing forest fires caused by negligence
-- It uses official data and provides a nice way to distribute the data in a uniform way
+- It uses official data and provides a nice and easy way to access the data anywhere
-- ** 10k ** daily unique API calls
+- **10k+** daily unique API calls
 - [WBS API](http://wbs.niklas-ullmann.de/ "WBS API")

 ### :mortar_board: My Bachelorthesis (2021):
 - "Using Attention Techniques for Explainability of Deep Learning Models in Computer Vision"
+- My bachelor thesis presents a novel explainer for attention-based vision transformer, which visualizes and explains the results of image classification tasks.
+The results are measured by quantitative metrics and compared against the established LIME explainer.
+Although the attention-based explainer performed slightly worse, further fine-tuning can address the identified issues.
+Overall, this work contributes to enhancing comprehensibility and trust in AI models by combining attention mechanisms with model explanations.
 - [Link to Code, Thesis and Presentation](https://github.com/NiklasUllmann/DHBW_BachelorThesis)

 ### :mortar_board: My Masterthesis (2023):